Botanical Name: Cucumis sativus

 When to Sow Outside: RECOMMENDED.
 1 to 2 weeks after your average last frost date, and when soil temperature is at least 60°F, ideally 70°–90°F.

-When to Start Inside: 2 to 4 weeks before average last frost.
+When to Start Inside: 2 to 4 weeks before your average last frost date.
 Cucumbers are sensitive to root disturbance; sow in biodegradable pots.

 Seed Depth: ½"

 Seed Spacing: A group of 2 seeds every 12"